Mitigating the Human-Robot Domain Discrepancy in Visual Pre-training for Robotic Manipulation

 Abstract

-Learning generalizable visual dynamic representation across different embodied environments is crucial for real-world robotic manipulation.
-As the scale and diversity of robot demonstration data are limited, recent works have turned to large-scale pre-training using human data.
-However, the morphological differences between humans and robots introduce a significant human-robot domain discrepancy, challenging the generalization of these human-data pre-trained models to downstream manipulation tasks.
-To address this, we propose a novel adaptation paradigm that utilizes readily available paired human-robot video data to bridge the discrepancy.
-Following this paradigm, our method exploits a human-robot contrastive alignment loss to align the semantics of human and robot videos, adapting pre-trained models to the robotic domain in a parameter-efficient manner.
-The experiments demonstrate significant improvements on 25 tasks across three different benchmarks, where the single-task, language-conditioned multi-task settings are covered, and two different pre-trained models are evaluated.
-On the large RLBench benchmark, our adaptation method achieves an average improvement of 8.9% in success rate over the pre-trained R3M model across multiple tasks.
+Learning generalizable visual representations across different embodied environments is essential for effective robotic manipulation in real-world scenarios.
+However, the limited scale and diversity of robot demonstration data pose a significant challenge.
+Recent research has explored leveraging large-scale human activity data for pre-training, but the substantial morphological differences between humans and robots introduce a significant human-robot domain discrepancy, hindering the generalization of these models to downstream manipulation tasks.
+To overcome this, we propose a novel adaptation paradigm that leverages readily available paired human-robot video data to bridge the domain gap.
+Our method employs a human-robot contrastive alignment loss to align the semantics of human and robot videos, adapting pre-trained models to the robot domain in a parameter-efficient manner.
+Experiments on 20 simulated tasks across two different benchmarks and five real-world tasks demonstrate significant improvements.
+These results span both single-task and language-conditioned multi-task settings, evaluated using two different pre-trained models.
+Compared to existing pre-trained models, our adaptation method improves the average success rate by over 7% across multiple tasks on both simulated benchmarks and real-world evaluations.

 motivation